Requirements for University Contractors and Vendors to Limit Transmission of COVID-19

 - The affected Contractor/Vendor employee, worker, visitor, third party, or other individual for whom the Vendor or Contractor is responsible may return to the University work site upon receipt of clearance from his/her healthcare provider or local health department.
-Clearance procedures must also comply with NJ Department of Health requirements.
+Clearance procedures must also comply with NJ Department of Health requirements(link is external).
 The Contractor/Vendor must submit documentation to the University Representative stating that the affected individual has been cleared to return to work (by whom) and in accordance with NJDOH requirements.
 Please do not submit confidential medical information.

 - Vendor/Contractor employees, workers, visitors, and other parties for whom the Vendor/Contractor is responsible must be provided with a means to review these requirements.
 The attached fact sheet has been developed to assist Vendors and Contractors with communication of these requirements to limit transmission of COVID-19 when working on University Property.